Poobslag/turbofat/README.md

 ![Game screenshot monsters talking outdoors, surrounded by some boxy terrain.](img/screenshot-overworld.png)

-The game also includes a story mode where you can interact with other monsters.
+The game also includes a career mode where you can interact with other monsters.
 This will eventually grow to include many characters to meet with unique stories, worlds to explore, and crazy puzzle challenges.

 ## Summary